sweettuse/pyaoc/sprintly_test_notes.md

 ### problem 7: amps
  - this was a cool, if tough to understand question
- - key thought: as soon as "suspending" and "resuming" was mentioned, think generators. that's what they do
+ - key thought: as soon as "suspending" and "resuming" were mentioned, think generators. that's what they do
  - go over amps/process_map

-### problem 6: orbits
- - part 1:
-     - recursive, but not tail recursive
-     - blows out stack
-     - in clojure, basically implemented own stack
-     - in python, used the async event loop to flatten out stack
-         - demo how this works with a drawing perhaps
-     - uses an accumulator to count how many orbits there are (n_parents)
- - part 2:
-    - thought process was "find all shared parents, with a distance from each one"
-    - find the closest one of those and then sum up those 2 distances